Skip to navigation, content

 Teradata also configures your site-to-site VPNs (Virtual Private Networks) to terminate on the cloud firewalls and we set ACLs (Access Control Lists) to define which traffic may be transported across your tunnel.
 Any traffic not matching an “approved traffic” ACL will be blocked.

 Teradata Managed Cloud service encrypts and secures your data whether it’s coming, going, or at rest.
 For data in transit, we support secure connections between your application and your database.
 Cloud systems are accessible via IPsec VPN tunnels to your data center infrastructure, which provides an additional layer of security over open-access Internet-based connectivity.
 For extra protection you can also choose to use MPLS (Multiprotocol Label Switching) or P2P (point-to-point) circuits to connect to Teradata Managed Cloud.

 For data at rest, we utilize self-encrypting drives on dedicated database servers.
 There is also an optional “Enhanced Service” for column-level encryption which allows a database administrator to encrypt and control access to rows/columns within the database.

-To make it easier for you to proactively detect cyber-attacks and policy violations, Teradata Cloud’s security monitoring process intelligently collects and correlates all security-relevant events.
+To make it easier for you to proactively detect cyber-attacks and policy violations, the security monitoring process for Teradata Managed Cloud intelligently collects and correlates all security-relevant events.
 Network devices such as border routers and firewalls send intrusion events to our Security Information and Event Monitoring (SIEM) system.
 When the SIEM detects an intrusion attempt, it responds appropriately based on the type of event detected.